yushiangfu/study-notes/c0-task-memory.md

 As for step 3, common fault types and data handling are:

 - Anonymous mapping
-  -Simply zero the allocated page.
+  - Simply zero the allocated page.
 - File mapping
   - Read data from the backed file into the page.
 - Copy on write